The 3 Types of Search Queries (and How-to Optimize for them)

 Transactional search queries = Know searches

 Informational search queries = Do searches

-Navigational search queries have very clear intent.
-These mean that the searcher is searching for something specific.
-Typically, only looking for one answer with one likely destination for that search.
+Navigational search query have very clear search intent.
+This means that the searcher is searching for something specific.
+Typically, only looking for one answer, with one likely destination for that search.

 Here a Google search for Sweet and Shavery is done.
 Their website shows up as the first result in search engines, so they are doing a great job with their SEO for their website for navigational searches.

 Apple Music subscription

 Transactional Search Query

 Transactional searches are when people intend to complete a transaction or the user has commercial intent.
 These searches are the do query because the searchers want to do something once they get to their desired destination.
 They can be very specific and include brand names, pricing, model names, and even the words “purchase,” or “buy.”

 Or transactional searches can be something more general: